peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `static CBORObject FromSimpleValue​(int simpleValue)`<br>
  Creates a CBOR object from a simple value number.
 * `CBORObject get​(int index)`<br>
- Gets the value of a CBOR object by integer index in this array.
+ Gets the value of a CBOR object by integer index in this array or by integer key in this map.
 * `CBORObject get​(CBORObject key)`<br>
  Gets the value of a CBOR object in this map, using a CBOR object as the key.
 * `CBORObject get​(String key)`<br>